A Place for Mom

 • Research local home health agencies to get an idea of pricing if your parent is uninsured or planning to pay privately.

-While home health care may be the right path forward for some, others may simply be planning for the future.
-Before choosing a a home health caregiver, many seniors find they can benefit from home care, first.
+While home health care may be the right path forward for some, many seniors find they can benefit from nonmedical home care.

 Home care services include housekeeping, transportation, meal preparation, medication management, companionship, and help with activities of daily living (ADLs).
 Home care is a great option for seniors with minimal health concerns who are aging in place.
 Connect with one of A Place for Mom’s Senior Living Advisors today to learn more about in-home care options for your loved one.